A relation between zip stacks and moduli stacks of truncated local shtukas: Introduction

-These morphisms are induced by `partial Frobenii' in a suitable sense.
-These, therefore, upon perfecting give a sequence of isomorphisms:

-Thereby, they induce homeomorphisms on the underlying topological spaces.
+These morphisms are induced by ``partial Frobenii" in a suitable sense.
+They induce homeomorphisms on the underlying topological spaces.
 Moreover, the following diagram commutes

-\end{customthm} The above theorem is the content of Proposition \ref{Prop:ManyIsom2}, Corollary \ref{Cor:Comp0}, and Corollary \ref{Cor:Comp}, where details and (slightly) more general results have been discussed.
-We remark that the proof of Theorem~\ref{MainThm:com} is thereaf{t}er a matter of abstract nonsense once again.
-However, as has been hinted earlier, the establishment of the homeomorphisms $\epsilon_1$ and $\epsilon_2$ is quite non-trivial.
-It follows from our result that they are in fact equivalent to each.
-Theorem~\ref{MainThm:com} also indicates that ${G\text{-}\mathsf{Zip}}^{\mu}$ and its function field counterpart $[\prescript{}{1}{\mathcal{C}_1^\mu}/\mathrm{Ad}_{\sigma} G]$ are intertwined by partial Frobenii.
+\end{customthm} The above theorem is the content of Proposition \ref{Prop:ManyIsom3}, Corollary \ref{Cor:Comp0} and \ref{Cor:Comp}, where details and (slightly) more general results are discussed.
+The proof of Theorem~\ref{MainThm:com} is largely a matter of abstract reasoning once again; however, establishing the homeomorphisms $\epsilon_1$ and $\epsilon_2$ is non-trivial.
+Our results indicate that they are indeed equivalent.
+Theorem~\ref{MainThm:com} also shows that ${G\text{-}\mathsf{Zip}}^{\mu}$ and its function field counterpart $[\prescript{}{1}{\mathcal{C}_1^\mu}/\mathrm{Ad}_{\sigma} G]$ are intertwined by partial Frobenii.

-Xiao and Zhu~\cite{XZCycle} constructed a morphism (up to normalization) $[\mathrm{C}_1^\mu/\mathrm{Ad}_\sigma (L_2 G)]\to ({G\text{-}\mathsf{Zip}}^{\mu})^{\mathrm{Perf}}$ in the mixed characteristic setting, where $L_2G$ is the mixed characteristic analogue of the $\mathcal{L}_2G$ in \S \ref{S:loopgp}.
-With the help of Theorems~\ref{MainThm:perfect} and \ref{MainThm:com}, this may be interpreted as the composition As has been already alluded to, an application of the above results improves our previous work on the variant of zip period maps of Shimura varieties \cite{Yan18}.
-This is detailed in \S\,\ref{S:App}.
+These findings deepen our understanding of zip period maps for Shimura varieties, leading to improvements in our previous work \cite{Yan18} (revisited in \S \ref{S:App}).
+Moreover, the main results of this paper lay the foundation for \cite{yan25intperdmap}.